-Every city on the site has an interactive map, and most pages have a detail of that map inset into the upper part of the right-hand column.
-Built on the popular Google maps platform, the maps allow you to zoom in and out and view things in either map or satellite form.
+Every city on the site has an interactive map, and most pages have a detail of that map inset into the upper part of the right-hand column—either showing you the location of the particular point of interest you are reading about, or a link to the larger map for that city, region, or town.

 9) Truly helpful tips